Wild ancestors of oranges and lemons

-These citrons were not juicy, and people mainly ate the rind rather than the fruit, or used citron rind to make perfumes.
+These citrons were not juicy.
+People mainly ate the rind rather than the fruit, or used citron rind to make perfumes.
 Indian doctors knew citrus could cure scurvy (Vitamin C deficiency), and so they tried it for a lot of other sicknesses too.
 Citrons reached ancient Greece and Rome not much later; Theophrastus described the fruit in 310 BC.
 The Roman writers Virgil and Pliny called citrons mala Medica, “Persian apples”.

 But citrons are not the ancestors of the oranges and lemons you eat today.
 Those came from two other kinds of citrus fruit, cousins of the citron, called the pomelo and the mandarin.
 Either Chinese or Indian food scientists bred the pomelo and the mandarin together sometime before 314 BC to get new fruits – the bitter orange and the sweet orange.
 Indian cooks used bitter orange to make pickled oranges.
 They called the trees naranga.
 That’s where our word “orange” comes from.

 These oranges spread west along the Silk Road.
 The bitter orange (but not the sweet orange) reached West Asia by the time of Ibn Sina (who used it in a recipe), and then in the Middle Ages, the bitter orange reached Europe, where people used it to make marmalade, and North Africa: Albertus Magnus mentioned bitter oranges around 1250 AD.